kevinlafreniere/memory-game-prework/README.md

 _**4**.
 If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)_
 * Further improving the styling of the site to be more polished and eye-catching.
+* Make the UI more flexible to work on different screen sizes.

 ## Interview Recording URL Link